-STEP 3: Weigh the pros and cons of each option
+3. Weigh the pros and cons of each RESP type

 Individual and family plans work for parents who want control over their investment.
 With these plans, you can choose from a variety of investment options, including savings accounts, GICs, mutual funds, exchange-traded funds, stocks, and corporate and government bonds.
 If you’re managing your RESP yourself, you decide what you’ll invest in, how much you’ll contribute and when you’ll make each deposit.
 If your child is very young (say, under eight), you might be comfortable holding as much as 50 percent of your RESP in stocks, which offer a greater potential for growth.
 They are, however, risky, because you could lose some of your investment if a stock price plummets.

 As your child gets closer to graduating high school, you’ll want to keep your money safe by choosing low-risk investments, such as GICs, money market funds and government bonds.
 You can also choose to work with a mutual fund rep or an investment adviser to help with some of these decisions.
 If you take this route, be sure to ask about fees, which can vary from a flat charge of a few hundred dollars to up to two percent of the total amount you invest.
 And remember that any fee will eat into your potential gains.